sergey-shandar/public/articles/cai.md

 One of the main properties of content-addressable Internet is protocol agnosticism.
 Protocol agnosticism means that it doesn't matter how we receive data; as soon as we can validate and prove some vital hypothesis about the nature of the data offline.
 For example, we can do these operations offline: check a hash value, validate a digital signature, and decrypt messages using asymmetric cryptography.

+in the next sections I would like to describe an architecture of CAI.
+It contains multiple layers.
+To implement a layer we should implement all lower layers.

 ## Layer 0

 The layer works with immutable data blocks.
 If we would like to reference a data block from our document, we can use NI RFC.
 Such addressing allows global addressing without name conflicts and cybersquatting.